One of the worst things that can happen to you as a business owner is to break the law.

 - General Data Protection Regulation (GDPR) Compliance

-As well as the above, you may want to look into implementing any of these pages where applicable:
+As well as the above pages, you may want to consider implementing one or more of these pages if applicable:

 - Anti-Spam Policy